Drawing and generating ROIs¶

 The ROIs tab also shows a per-ROI table:

-• Remove drops the selected rows from the Labels layer outright.
+Remove Selected drops the checked rows from the Labels layer outright.

-For dense grids that cover the whole crop, prefer shared y-stripe P% background correction (in the Plot tab) over ROI y-stripe P% — the latter needs unlabeled local background pixels and cannot work when there are none.
+For dense grids that cover the whole crop, prefer shared y-stripe P% background correction (in the Plot tab) over ROI y-stripe P% — the latter needs dim unlabeled local background pixels.
+It also stops before dF/F when local pixels are brighter than the ROI baseline, because that means the selected band is not valid additive background.

 ROI masks are saved in twopy’s own HDF5 format independently from napari.
 If a rois.h5 file sits beside the converted recording, twopy loads it automatically when you open the recording.